michael-simons/neo4j-examples-and-tips/examples/neo4j-and-helidon-se/README.md

 ### Local build

-Download Graal VM at https://www.graalvm.org/downloads, the version currently supported for Helidon is `20.1.0`.
+Download Graal VM at https://www.graalvm.org/downloads, the versions currently supported for Helidon are `20.1.0` and above.

 ```
 # Setup the environment